-Cumulative impacts are only analyzed for those impacts that achieve a significance level of less-than-significant or higher.
+Cumulative impacts are only analyzed for those project impacts that achieve a significance level of lessthan-significant or higher.
 Therefore, thresholds with no impact will not be analyzed in this section.

 The geographic context for this cumulative analysis is the City of Los Angeles, as served by the LAUSD.
 Past and present development in the City as a whole has not caused a deficit in school services, as many schools are under-enrolled compared to capacity.
 However, future cumulative development in this geographic context could create a significant impact on the school capacity citywide.
-The analysis of school service impacts resulting from the adoption and implementation of the proposed plans and implementing ordinances considers the effects of future growth and development throughout the geographic extent of the CPA.
-Consequently, impacts of cumulative growth are already incorporated throughout the assessment of school service impacts.
 However, payment of school fees is considered full mitigation for all school impacts; therefore, the cumulative impact of past, present, and future development on schools would not be significant.
-Appropriate school fees would be paid for all new development, the proposed plans would have a less than significant cumulative impact on schools.
+Appropriate school fees would be paid for all new development, the proposed plan would have a less-than-significant cumulative impact on schools.